ckormanyos/e_float-2021/README.md

 ## Building and testing

-Build in Linux or MacOS with GNUmake.
+# Build in Linux or MacOS with bash and GNUmake.
-  - Open a terminal in the directory  [./libs/e_float/build](./libs/e_float/build).
+  - Open a bash shell in a terminal in the directory  [./libs/e_float/build](./libs/e_float/build).
-  - The terminal should be located directly in [./libs/e_float/build](./libs/e_float/build) for the paths to work out (be found by the upcoming build).
+  - The bash shell should be located directly in [./libs/e_float/build](./libs/e_float/build) for the paths to work out (be found by the upcoming build).
   - Identify the [Makefile](./libs/e_float/build/Makefile).
   - Execute `make` with the command below (or similar with other supported options).